-Last year, a veterinarian injected Laoban with a cocktail of four vitamins and minerals known as a “black shot,” in an apparent attempt to increase his energy (so that breeders could continue exploiting him).
+Thoroughbred stallion Laoban was used as a breeding machine at WinStar Farm in Kentucky.
+In 2021, a veterinarian injected him with a cocktail of four vitamins and minerals known as a “black shot,” in an apparent attempt to increase his energy (so that breeders could continue exploiting him).
 The plan quickly backfired: Minutes after the substances were administered, Laoban was dead.

 - Three of the four substances administered to Laoban had expired, and one of the ingredients had been expired for nearly nine years—an iron product that was indicated only for iron deficiency anemia in baby pigs, not for horses.

-- Dr. Heather Wharton, the veterinarian who administered the “black shot” cocktail, admittedly did so without reading the labels on its four ingredients.
+- Heather Wharton, the veterinarian who administered the “black shot” cocktail, admittedly did so without reading the labels on its four ingredients.
 She also reportedly used the ingredients in at least 10 different ways contrary to label instructions.
-According to documents, the veterinarian administered expired vitamin B12 at five times the recommended dosage and expired vitamin B complex, despite the label warning about the risk of anaphylactic shock.
+According to documents, she administered expired vitamin B12 at five times the recommended dosage and expired vitamin B complex, despite the label warning about the risk of anaphylactic shock.

-- The North American Company for Life and Health Insurance attributed the stallion’s death to possible negligence of the attending veterinarian and refused to pay out.
+- The North American Company for Life and Health Insurance attributed the stallion’s death to the possible negligence of the attending veterinarian and refused to pay out.

 According to The Jockey Club’s breeding statistics, Laoban was one of WinStar Farm’s most frequently bred stallions.
 In 2021, he was bred to 126 mares.
 Veterinary staff may have injected him with the “black shot” in an attempt to maximize breeding profits in order to satisfy the request or expectation of the owners, even though reports show that he was displaying signs of breeding fatigue just a few days prior to this incident.